kamsekar/kamsekar.github.io/docs/publications/index.md

 ---

 Linking structural changes to performance helps guide the design of more durable, efficient fuel-cell catalysts.
 Modern electrocatalysts for catalyzing the oxygen reduction reaction are commonly made up of <u>platinum-alloy nanoparticles on a carbon support</u>.
 Their varied structures mean they degrade differently under operating conditions.
-We showed how <u>identical-location microscopy</u> tracks the local history of specific catalyst sites, which complements the bulk information gathered with other experimental methods such as electrochemical measurements.
+We showed how <u>identical-location microscopy</u> tracks their local history, which complements the bulk information gathered using other methods such as electrochemical measurements.

 The first paper is a comparison of commercial electrocatalysts for the oxygen reduction reaction of acidic media, and the second is a detailed investigation of platinum-cobalt nanoparticles at the atomic scale.